sunaku/tork/README.markdown

 Configuration helpers
 ------------------------------------------------------------------------------

-The following libraries assist you with configuring TestR.
-To use them, simply add the `require()` lines shown below to your configuration file *or* pass their basenames to the testr(1) command, also as shown below.
+The following libraries assist you with configuring Tork.
+To use them, simply add the `require()` lines shown below to your configuration file *or* pass their basenames to the tork(1) command, also as shown below.

-### require 'testr/config/rails' # testr rails
+### require 'tork/config/rails' # tork rails

 Support for the [Ruby on Rails] web framework.

-### require 'testr/config/parallel_tests' # testr parallel_tests
+### require 'tork/config/parallel_tests' # tork parallel_tests

 Support for the [parallel_tests] library.